colgate-cosc465-spring22/capstone-TSKJ/README.md

 ### COSC 465 Final Project
 ### Tori Gobo, Sara Alan, Jin Sohn, Kate Valente

-# ANALYZING COLGATE'S NETWORK TRAFFIC
+# Analyzing Colgate's Network Traffic
 ## DESCRIPTION
 The main goal of this project is to analyze Colgate’s internet traffic patterns in a way that aids in the maintenance and betterment of the campus’ network.
 To do this, Colgate’s Information and Technological Services Department